-- 1. Radio Access Network (RAN) The site infrastructure, including transmission towers, which provide network coverage. - 2.
-Core Infrastructure which manages the network, policies and data between users. - 3.
-Analytics and Databases Software which enables specific functionality. - 4.
-Dispatch and Control Centres Coordination and decision making equipment. - 5.
-Spectrum The medium over which data is sent and received by PSMB users. - 6.
-Devices in the field An ecosystem of mobile and vehicle mounted devices connect to the RAN. - 7.
-Deployable Infrastructure Portable radio infrastructure for expanding and improving RAN coverage.
+- 1. The site infrastructure, including transmission towers, which provide network coverage. - 2.
+Infrastructure which manages the network, policies and data between users. - 3.
+Software which enables specific functionality. - 4.
+Coordination and decision making equipment. - 5.
+The medium over which data is sent and received by PSMB - 6.
+An ecosystem of mobile and vehicle mounted devices connect to the RAN. - Portable radio infrastructure for expanding and improving RAN coverage.